 Dr Charles Koh: None of these are true.

-April 2016, Responses from: Charles Koh, Neil Johnson and Susan Evans
+2016, Responses from: Dr Charles Koh and Prof Neil Johnson

 Dr Charles Koh: “It is an association sometimes, not a causation.”

-December 2015, Responses from: Phill McChesney and Lakshmi Ravikanti
+2016, Responses from: Dr Phill McChesney and Dr Lakshmi Ravikanti

 Dr Phill McChesney: “In terms of conceiving and staying pregnant in the setting of mild endometriosis, unfortunately there are no simple medications that clearly benefit.
 Taking folic acid supplementation is important for all women trying to conceive and iodine is mainly important once pregnant.